MyMangatheque/quicksnipdart/CONTRIBUTING.md

     - Create a new file with a `.md` extension.
     - Name the file appropriately, keeping it descriptive and concise.

-5. **Add your snippet:**
+5. **Add your snippet/component:**

-    - Use the following format to structure your snippet:
+    - Use the following format to structure your snippet/compoenent:

 ````md
 ---